Laura Fuentes

 4. Make the filling

 Use a fork to mash the yolks, and then mix them with mustard, salt, pepper, mayonnaise, and Tabasco (if using).
+Drain the water or oil from the tuna, then, using a fork, break it into small pieces and combine it with the egg mixture.

-6. Fill the egg halves
+5. Fill the egg halves

 Time to transfer the filling to a zip bag or piping bag.
 Snip the end, and fill each egg white half.
 More tips below.

-7. Garnish and store
+6. Garnish and store

 How to Fill Deviled Eggs with Tuna

-Once you combine the egg mixture with the drained tuna, you transfer the filling into a pastry bag and pipe it into each egg white.
+Once you combine the egg mixture with the drained tuna, transfer the filling into a pastry bag and pipe it into each egg white.
 No piping bag around?
 You can also fill the deviled eggs using what you already have in the kitchen, as I explain you in this post.

 Deviled Eggs with Tuna